henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 ---
-title: Buffer in Vectortiles
+title: Buffer around Vectortiles
 subtitle: Why invisible features are important.
 tags: [gis, maps, vectortiles]

 ---

-I was recently asked by [PetersonGIS](https://petersongis.com/), why I recommend to dynamically adjust the buffer size around vectortiles with the zoom level.
+I was recently asked by [Gretchen N. Peterson](https://www.gretchenpeterson.com/), why I recommend to adjust the buffer size around vectortiles with the zoom level.
 I will try to explain that in this post.

 ## Rendering Vectortiles